 A super quick technique is to jump in your shower still wearing your kit.
 Lather up some soap and rub it over the outside of your kit before stripping it off and lathering the inside paying particular attention to the pad inside your shorts.
-Wash yourself and let the soap you have used rinse through your garments and then give them an extra good rinse with the shower head.
+Wash your body and let the soap you have used rinse through your garments and then give them an extra good rinse with the showerhead.
 Gently wring out the water and stick them in the sink to drain.

-I have been doing this for years and even the experts agree with me that it works!
-Simona Febbi – R&D Textiles Officer at Assos, makers of very fine and very expensive kit, told me “using what you have available is better than leaving your shorts sweaty, even entering the shower with your garments on and rinsing them is a good compromise.
+We have been doing this for years and even the experts agree that it works!
+Simona Febbi – R&D Textiles Officer at Assos, makers of very fine and very expensive kit, told us “using what you have available is better than leaving your shorts sweaty, even entering the shower with your garments on and rinsing them is a good compromise.
 Ordinary bar soap is ok to use.
-Kit can also be washed by hand, if a label says wash as 30 degrees this can be done by hand.
+The kit can also be washed by hand, if a label says wash at 30 degrees this can be done by hand.
 Our body is 35.5 degrees so we need to use water that feels cold, if it feels warm to your hand it is already more than 30 degrees.”

 Washing liquid or plain soap

 The product you use to wash your best cycling kit needs to be very mild otherwise it can damage technical materials.
 Your Lycra will become baggy, its colour will fade and any technical coatings will be removed.
 You should never use fabric conditioner as this destroys the breathability and wicking properties.

 Plain bar soap, conveniently provided by most hotels, will do the job absolutely fine and is much better for your kit than cheap biological detergents.
 However, if you are really protective of your expensive cycling outfits then specialist wash will look after the technical fabrics as well as being anti-bacterial to ensure that no bad smells follow you around on your next ride.